9 enchanting forests and arboretums in Britain

 Gwydir Forest is another enchanting location full of al fresco activities.
 Nestled between great lakes and Snowdonia National Park, it encircles the lively mountain village of Betws-y-Coed.
-Here, you can go trout fishing in a 63-acre lake or discover walking trails leading to relics from Wales’s mining past.
+Here, future visitors can go trout fishing in a 63-acre lake or discover walking trails leading to relics from Wales’s mining past.
 There’s also the 138-foot tall Swallow Falls waterfall and even the chance to embrace the adrenaline at Zip World Fforest.

 Gwydir Forest is soon to become part of Wales’s new National Forest, a long-term project aiming to link ancient woodlands with 14 new sites that will run the length of the nation.
 Created with sustainability in mind, the initiative will include reforestation and improvement to existing woodlands, in addition to creating new spaces for wildlife and environmentally friendly leisure activities.